Copyright Ian D. Richardson. Email: email@example.com

 + When making on the record statements, keep them as clear and to the point as possible -- and be as brief as possible.
 There is a lot to be said for the argument that the briefer the statement, the less chance there is of being misquoted.
 If you need time to think about your response, stall for time.
 Tell the reporter you will call back with an answer, and make sure that you do.
 Few things antagonise a reporter more than the failure of a news contact to carry out a promise to call back.

-+ Avoid jargon, unless it is generally well understood.
++ Avoid jargon and acronyms, unless they are generally well understood.
 Nothing is more certain to confuse and discourage reporters than comments that are couched in the rarefied language of a particular profession or area of interest.
 Stick to simple English.

 + Go easy on the quantity of information.
 Don't swamp the reporter with facts.
 Give a broad outline, then let the journalist ask any questions that are needed to fill out the story.

 + Think carefully about your choice of words.
 Are they open to ambiguity?
 Will they unnecessarily antagonise the reader or listener?

 + Resist the temptation to lie your way out of a tricky situation.
 This could very easily backfire, and at the very least, will undermine your credibility as a news source.
 If you can't tell the truth, give a "no comment" or perhaps resort to the stalling device of "carrying out investigations".
 But the latter course must be used sparingly because it will sour relations with the press if the reporters feel they are being wilfully deceived or fobbed off.

 + Don't make claims that can easily be proven wrong.